godotengine/godot-docs/tutorials/animation/introduction.rst

 Keyframes for other properties
 ------------------------------

-Godot animation isn't restricted to transformation properties.
-You can create a track and set keyframes to animate any property.
+Godot's animation system isn't restricted to position, rotation, and scale.
+You can animate any property.

-If you select your sprite while the animation panel is visible, Godot will display a small keyframe button in the Inspector for each the sprite's properties.
-Click on one of these buttons and Godot will automatically add a track and keyframe to the current animation.
+If you select your sprite while the animation panel is visible, Godot will display a small keyframe button in the *Inspector* for each of the sprite's properties.
+Click on one of these buttons to add a track and keyframe to the current animation.

 .. figure:: img/animation_properties_keyframe.png
    :alt: Keyframes for other properties